Thunderbots5604/Thundercode/TeamCode/src/main/java/org/firstinspires/ftc/team5604/readme.md

 Also..
 Make a full project backup before you start this :)

-To clone TeamCode, do the following:
+To clone team5604, do the following:

 Note: Some names start with "Team" and others start with "team".
 This is intentional.

-1)  Using your operating system file management tools, copy the whole "TeamCode" folder to a sibling folder with a corresponding new name, eg: "Team0417".
+1)  Using your operating system file management tools, copy the whole "team5604" folder to a sibling folder with a corresponding new name, eg: "Team0417".

-2)  In the new Team0417 folder, delete the TeamCode.iml file.
+2)  In the new Team0417 folder, delete the team5604.iml file.

-3)  the new Team0417 folder, rename the "src/main/java/org/firstinspires/ftc/teamcode" folder
+3)  the new Team0417 folder, rename the "src/main/java/org/firstinspires/ftc/team5604" folder
     to a matching name with a lowercase 'team' eg:  "team0417".

-4)  In the new Team0417/src/main folder, edit the "AndroidManifest.xml" file, change the line that contains package="org.firstinspires.ftc.teamcode" to be package="org.firstinspires.ftc.team0417"
+4)  In the new Team0417/src/main folder, edit the "AndroidManifest.xml" file, change the line that contains package="org.firstinspires.ftc.team5604" to be package="org.firstinspires.ftc.team0417"